willdich/stz/README.md

 ### Parallel

-To pull the parallel code, checkout the `parallel_MPI` branch.
+To pull the parallel code, checkout the `parallel_MPI` branch:

+    git checkout parallel_MPI

  The code can be run just as in the case of the serial file by calling:

     mpirun -np n driver.py [your configuration file]